 One great goal is to just work out regularly, Summers says.
 It sounds simple, but it takes a lot of commitment and work to get there.
-When exercise become something that's as engrained in your life as are brushing your teeth or taking out the trash, you're able to get the biggest benefits.
+When exercise becomes something that's as ingrained in your life as are brushing your teeth or taking out the trash, you're able to get the biggest benefits.

 If you’re trying to get into a regular routine, start with something small.
 Go for a 15-minute walk once or twice a week.
 Or just try move in some way three to four times a week, Summers says.

 Be realistic about how often you can exercise, and then, after a few weeks of consistency, add some time.
 Put the walk or activity into your calendar, just like you do with an important phone call or Zoom meeting.

 When pressed for time, stretching is something most people choose to skip.
 But improving flexibility and mobility is a goal you shouldn't sleep on.